+1-Local/Remote Share Access

-1-Local / Remote Share Access Single Port KVM over IP Switch CN9000 / CN9600 / CN9900 / CN9950 User Manual www.aten.com
+Single Port KVM over IP Switch

+User Manual

 EMC Information

 FEDERAL COMMUNICATIONS COMMISSION INTERFERENCE

 STATEMENT: This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to Part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
 This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instruction manual, may cause harmful interference to radio communications.
 Operation of this equipment in a residential area is likely to cause harmful interference in which case the user will be required to correct the interference at his own expense.